umbrew/org.umbrew.hibernate.database.worker.backend/README.md

 >processWorkQueue()

-This could look like this
+It could look like this

 ```java
 @Singleton